 Make the most of any visit to Atlantic Canada with some time spent exploring the great outdoors.
-Whether it be New Brunswick, Nova Scotia, or Prince Edward Island, you'll discover a wide range of parks, beaches, and other outdoor recreation destinations.
+Whether it be New Brunswick or Nova Scotia, you'll discover a wide range of parks, beaches, and other outdoor recreation destinations.

 Enjoy your stay in Halifax and be sure to set aside time for a tour of the Halifax Public Gardens.
 Typically open from the beginning of May through the beginning of November, this public garden space in Halifax is historic, having initially been established in 1867.

 Spread across 16 acres, the Halifax Public Gardens contains more than 140 species of trees, ornate fountains, a bandstand, and a stunning wrought iron entranceway.
 Enjoy lunch or a snack at the Uncommon Grounds Cafe, or step over to the Halifax Public Gardens Kids Zone.

 Ideal for any spring or summer visit to Atlantic Canada, the Fredericton Botanical Gardens yield tranquil strolls, vibrant picnics, and much more.
 Spread across 22 hectares of land in New Brunswick, these excellent and wide-ranging botanic gardens are a short drive from downtown Fredericton, or nearby Saint John.

 Opened in 1990 within Odell Park, the Fredericton Botanical Gardens feature much to see.
 Don't miss the Harold Hinds Memorial Garden, the Lilac Collection, the Rhododendron and Azalea Collection, or the Entrance Garden.